Portage, Wisconsin: Geography

 Portage lies in the Wisconsin River valley.
 The city is surrounded by prairies and grasslands.
 Approximately three miles (5 km) west of the city are the Baraboo bluffs.
 According to the United States Census Bureau, the city has a total area of 9.62 sqmi, of which, 8.82 sqmi is land and 0.8 sqmi is water.
-The location of the town at the split of the Wisconsin and Fox river is what gives it the name "Portage", which means carrying a boat of its cargo between two navigable waters.
+The location of the town at the split of the Wisconsin and Fox river is what gives it the name "Portage", which means carrying a boat and its cargo between two navigable waters.
 In addition to the rivers, the city has access to Swan Lake and Silver Lake.

 Cityscape

 When Portage was first established, the streets were laid out on a traditional grid system.
 Today, the streets of the outlying city are contorted as a result of the many marshes and lowlands that run through much of Columbia County.
 The northern side of the city thus looks different from the central city, with the organized grid street system giving way to a more suburban streetscape with a lower housing density.

 The city has two commercial areas.
 One is the downtown historic district, which features several small boutique shops and restaurants; the other is the Northridge commercial area that features big box stores.
 In the summer of 2007, the Portage Canal was cleaned up and now features a bike path that runs alongside part of it.
 In the summer of 2008, the main downtown street was redone.
 Historical landmarks of the city include the Museum at the Portage, the Indian Agency house, and the Surgeons Quarters.